-If you've been training more than usual, you have an increased risk of getting injured or sick, and you'll get an injury risk alarm.
+If you have been training more than usual, you have an increased risk of getting injured or sick and for this reason you will receive an injury risk alarm.

-• User gets an alert when injury & illness risk are high and can accordingly adjust training to avoid injuries and/or getting sick.
+• The user gets an alert when injury & illness risk is high and can accordingly adjust training to avoid injuries and/or getting sick.

-Injury & illness risk is calculated from Strain devided by Tolerance and is based on scientific literature.^{2,9} lf Tolerance has been progressively and systematically increased to high levels (e.g. the athlete has developed fitness) and Strain is low, the athlete is considered well prepared.
-Conversely, if Stain exceeds Tolerance (ie, loads within the past week have been rapidly increased, resulting in 'fatigue', or training over the last 4 weeks has been inadequate to develop 'fitness'), then the athlete is considered underprepared and likely at an increased risk of injury.
+Injury & illness risk is calculated from Strain divided by Tolerance and is based on scientific literature.2,9 lf Tolerance has been progressively and systematically increased to high levels (e.g. the athlete has developed fitness) and Strain is low, the athlete is considered well prepared.
+Conversely, if Strain exceeds Tolerance (i.e., loads within the past week have been rapidly increased, resulting in 'fatigue', or training over the last 4 weeks has been inadequate to develop 'fitness'), then the athlete is considered underprepared and is likely to be at an increased risk of injury.
 The "Sweet Spot" for training is defined as the zone when acute/chronic load ratio is between 0.8 and 1.3 (Figure 5).
-This model has currently been validated in Australian football, cricket and rugby11, demonstrating that injury likelihood is low (<10%) when the acute to chronic load ratio (Strain devided by Tolerance) is within the range of 0.8-1.3 and that the likelihood of injury doubles when the ratio exceeds 1.5 (ie, the load in the most recent week is 1.5 times greater than the average of the last 4 weeks).^{11,12} Injury & illness risk alert is showing up when the ratio of Strain divided by Tolerance is above 1.5.
-For former Polar users, the minimum requirement for the calculation of injury and illness risk is 3 days with Cardio load, of which at least one load day is outside of the 7 days load window.
+This model has currently been validated in Australian rules football. cricket and rugby11, demonstrating that injury likelihood is low (<10%) when the acute to chronic load ratio (Strain divided by Tolerance) is within the range of 0.8-1.3 and that the likelihood of injury doubles when the ratio exceeds 1.5 (i.e. the load in the most recent week is 1.5 times greater than the average of the last 4 weeks).^{11,12} Injury & illness risk alert is showing up when the ratio of Strain divided by Tolerance is above 1.5.
+For former Polar users, the minimum requirement for the calculation of injury and illness risk is 3 days with Cardio load, of which at least one load day is outside the 7 day load window.
 For new users, the minimum requirement is 3 days with Cardio load.
-The algorithm requires that at least 3 training sessions are available within the past 28 days.
+The algorithm requires that at least 3 training sessions are available within the past 28 davs.

-Figure 6 Guide to interpreting and applying acute-chronic workload ratio data.
-The green-shaded area (sweet sport) represents acute-chronic workload ratios where injury risk is low.
-The red-shaded area (danger zone) represents acute-chronic workload ratios where injury risk is high.
-To minimise injury risk, practitioners should aim to maintain the acute-chronic workload ratio within a range of approximately 0.8-1.3.
-Redrawn from Blanch and Gabattt.4
+Figure 6 Guide to interpreting and applying acute:chronic workload ratio data.
+The green-shaded area ('sweet spot') represents acute:dronic workload ratios where injury risk is low.
+The red-shaded area ('danger zove') represents acute:dronic workload ratios where injury risk is high.
+To minimise injury risk, practitioners should aim to maintain the acute:dronic workload ratio within a range of approximately 0.8-1.3.
+Redrawn from Blanch and calabett.16 risk calculated from acute to chronic load ratio behaves if users are often changing sports mode (switch between various sports).
+Varying sports is thought to reduce injury risk.
+Thus, this feature may work less precisely in users doing a variety of sports.